 While there are many places that produce and consume more tea than Taiwan, it is the island’s proud history of tea making that earns it a special place in the hearts of tea lovers the world over.
 But what is it that makes Taiwanese tea so special that it is prized in tea shops across the globe?
 We find out.

 A long-term resident of Taiwan, passionate tea lover and owner of The Jade Leaf, Emilio Jose Del Pozo, gave us his opinion on why he thinks Taiwanese tea differs so greatly to teas from other regions and China in particular.

-“Just as French wine is different to wine from any other country, Taiwanese tea is markedly different to Chinese tea.
+“Just as French wine is different to any other wine, Taiwanese tea is markedly different to tea from other parts of China.
 This is mostly due to the soil in which it grows, the production techniques used, and of course the climate.”

-As any tea lover will tell you, Taiwan’s most famous teas are those that come from the mountains or as they are more commonly known the high mountain teas.
-The high elevation tea growing regions throughout the country are among the highest in the world.
+As any tea lover will tell you, Taiwan’s most famous teas are those that come from the mountains or, as they are more commonly known, the high mountain teas.
+The high elevation tea growing regions throughout the island are among the highest in the world.
 Jose explains why this is an important factor.

 “At this altitude, the tea is exposed to cooler temperatures and shielded from the sun by perpetual mists.
 This produces a tea that is less bitter, has a rich character that is fruity to floral and both fruity and creamy or buttery with a long finish that lingers in the throat.
 This is the unique character of Taiwanese high elevation tea.”

-It’s interesting to note that even though Taiwan doesn’t even make it into the top 10 tea producing countries in the world, its high mountain teas are so sought after that the country exports up to 70% of its annual yield.
+It’s interesting to note that even though Taiwan doesn’t even make it into the top 10 tea producing regions in the world, its high mountain teas are so sought after that the island exports up to 70% of its annual yield.

 How can you tell good tea from bad tea?